seek-oss/braid-design-system/.changeset/fuzzy-cycles-dream.md

 'braid-design-system': patch
 ---

-Improved support for field buttons with browser extensions.
+TextField, Autosuggest, PasswordField: Improved support for field buttons with browser extensions.

 The implementation of internal spacing within fields has been adjusted to better support browser extensions for password managers.